-It is proposed that the WG comprised of ordinary members representing the seven sectors of RSPO membership, reflecting the BoG structure.
+It is proposed that the WG comprises Ordinary members representing the seven sectors of RSPO membership, reflecting the BoG structure.
 The SRWG will be chaired by two Co-Chairs from different sectors elected by the SRWG members.
-Experts (technical consultants, researchers, etc) can participate in specific session of the meetings by invitation only.
+Experts (technical consultants, researchers, etc) can participate in specific sessions of the meetings by invitation only.